nonlin-lin-chaos-order-etc-etal/i2pchat/README.md

 ## How to run it

-You need to enable SAM in your router on <a href="http://127.0.0.1:7657/configclients">java i2p configclients page</a> or i2pd's i2pd.conf [sam] section to make I2P Chat work over your I2P router.
+To make I2P Chat work over your I2P router, you need to enable SAM in your router:

+ * for java i2p: at <a href="http://127.0.0.1:7657/configclients">configclients page</a>, or
+ * for i2pd: at [sam] section of i2pd.conf.

 ## Security measures